Deputee/ant-design/README.md

-# AtradeZone UI - Figma to Next.js Template
+# ATradezone™ Cloud UI - Figma to Next.js Template

 A modern, responsive frontend template built with Next.js 15, Ant Design, and Tailwind CSS.
 Perfect for converting your Figma designs into production-ready React applications.